Troubleshooting a Mitsubishi That Won’t Start

 Fuel Pump

 Inside every fuel tank, an electrical pump transfers the gasoline toward the engine.
-Similar to other components that have moving parts, it can stop working as time goes by.
+Like other components with moving parts, it can stop working as time passes.
 The weather happens because of mechanical wear or electrical breakdown; it will prevent sufficient fuel flow.
 The result will be an engine that cranks strong but won’t start.

 Although these symptoms are similar to those of a faulty crankshaft sensor, there are several differences.
-For a start, there will be no codes stored in the vehicle’s DTC memory.
-Also, applying a small amount of starter spray to the intake manifold will start the engine briefly.
+For one, no codes will be stored in the vehicle’s DTC memory.
+Also, applying a small amount of starter spray to the intake manifold will briefly start the engine.

 Fuses and Relays

-Ultimately, it’s important to know that a blown fuse or a faulty relay can disable a corresponding component.
-Checking fuses and relays should be the first step when something stops working with no prior warning signs.
-Depending on the failure, this can result in different symptoms identical to those described in this article.
+Ultimately, it is important to know that a blown fuse or a faulty relay can disable a corresponding component.
+When something stops working without warning signs, checking fuses and relays should be the first step.
+Depending on the failure, this can result in symptoms identical to those described in this article.

 Loose Battery Terminals

-Troubleshooting a Mitsubishi that won’t start can be tricky if you just replaced the battery.
-A poor battery connection will light up the dash and the headlights but not allow the engine to start.
-For the car to start, high current draw is required to turn over the engine, which is impossible if one of the battery terminals is loose or corroded.
+Troubleshooting a Mitsubishi engine that won’t run can be tricky if you just replaced the battery.
+A poor battery connection or high resistance in battery cables will be able to light up the dash and the exterior lights but will not enable the engine to start.
+For the car’s engine to start, a high current draw is required to turn over the engine, which is impossible if one of the battery terminals is loose or corroded.

 Check the battery connections if you have a “No Crank” situation.
 Yes, even if you have installed a new battery.
 Battery connections that are loose, dirty, or corroded will not allow the high current to pass through the connections.

-Most Mitbusihi problems (not all), including no-start conditions, can be diagnosed with a multi-system OBD-II scanner.
-Unlike generic OBD-II scanners that can only read check engine codes, a multi-system Mitsubishi OBD-II scanner will read fault codes in all modules, including the ignition fuel pump, security, transmission, or any other module has a problem.
+Most Mitsubishi issues (not all), including no-start conditions, can be diagnosed with a multi-system OBD-II scanner.
+Unlike generic OBD-II scanners that can only read check engine codes, a multi-system Mitsubishi OBD-II scanner will read fault codes in all modules, including the ignition fuel pump, security, transmission, or any other module with a problem.

 For more help, see our article on choosing a good scanner to diagnose Mitsubishi Outlander, Eclipse, Mirage, Lancer, Montero, Galant, etc. We hope you find the Troubleshooting a Mitsubishi That Won’t Start guide helpful.
 Check these troubleshooting and repair guides for more help on your Mitsubishi.